Carrier of a hard piece of wood (3)

 (I've seen this before)

-'piece' indicates taking the first letters (I've seen 'pieces of' mean this).
+'piece' says to take the initial letters (I've seen 'pieces of' mean this).

-'wood' becomes 'd' (I can't explain this - if you can you should give a lot more credence to this answer).
+'wood' becomes 'd' (I am not sure about this - if you are sure you should give a lot more credence to this answer).

 'h'+'o'+'d'='HOD'